geeksforsocialchange/imok/docs/installation.md

 1. A [Digital Ocean account](https://www.digitalocean.com/).
 If you don't have one yet please consider using our [referral link](https://m.do.co/c/34b6bc6a1cf7).
 1. A Telegram account to use for creating a Telegram bot.
 This enables the system to run for almost free.
+1. A domain name to use with the service.
+This guide assumes you will install imok on a subdomain, e.g. `imok.mydomain.com`.
 1. (optional) A [Twilio account](https://www.twilio.org/) for using imok via SMS.
 Twilio give generous credits to registered charities.
 [You can check your eligibility here](https://www.twilio.org/check-eligibility/).

-1. A domain name to use with the service.
-This guide assumes you will install imok on a subdomain, e.g. `imok.mydomain.com`.
+It might help to make a copy of [settings.md](settings.md) on your computer to keep all your information in.

+## Installing imok

 ### Setting up Telegram

+We use Telegram by default as it's free and easy to set up.

 Send `/newbot` to @BotFather and follow the instructions.
 It will give you a token to use.

-You need this token to configure IMOK to use the token to send replies
+You need this token to configure imok to use the token to send replies

-You also need to use this token to tell your bot about IMOK
+You also need to use this token to tell your bot about imok

 On the server: